unionai-oss/pandera/docs/source/dataframe_models.rst

     1  2002      6  156
     2  2003     12  365

-Or you can use the :meth:`~pandera.core.pandas.model.DataFrameModel` class directly to validate dataframes, which is syntactic sugar that simply delegates to the :meth:`~pandera.core.pandas.model.DataFrameModel.validate` method.
+Or you can use the :meth:`~pandera.api.pandas.model.DataFrameModel` class directly to validate dataframes, which is syntactic sugar that simply delegates to the :meth:`~pandera.api.pandas.model.DataFrameModel.validate` method.

 .. testcode:: dataframe_schema_model